vitest-dev/vitest/docs/guide/testing-types.md

 # Testing Types

 Vitest allows you to write tests for your types, using `expectTypeOf` or `assertType` syntaxes.
-By default all tests inside `*.test-d.ts` files are considered type tests, but you can change it with [`typechecker.include`](/config/#typechecker-include) config option.
+By default all tests inside `*.test-d.ts` files are considered type tests, but you can change it with [`typecheck.include`](/config/#typecheck-include) config option.

 Under the hood Vitest calls `tsc` or `vue-tsc`, depending on your config, and parses results.
 Vitest will also print out type errors in your source code, if it finds any.
-You can disable it with [`typechecker.ignoreSourceErrors`](/config/#typechecker-ignoresourceerrors) config option.
+You can disable it with [`typecheck.ignoreSourceErrors`](/config/#typecheck-ignoresourceerrors) config option.

-Keep in mind that Vitest doesn't run or compile these files, they are only statically analyzed by the compiler, and because of that you cannot use any dynamic statements in test names, for example.
+Keep in mind that Vitest doesn't run or compile these files, they are only statically analyzed by the compiler, and because of that you cannot use any dynamic statements.
+Meaning, you cannot use dynamic test names, and `test.each`, `test.runIf`, `test.skipIf`, `test.each`, `test.concurrent` APIs.
+But you can use other APIs, like `test`, `describe`, `.only`, `.skip` and `.todo`.

+Using CLI flags, like `--allowOnly` and `-t` are also supported for type checking.

 ```ts
 import { assertType, expectTypeOf } from 'vitest'